AegeusEvander/Brave-Fencer-Musashi-AP-World/docs/setup_en.md

 7. To connect the client to the server, enter your room's address and port (e.g. `archipelago.gg:38281`) into the top text field of the client and click Connect.
 8. The client will ask for a `slot name`.
 This is the text after "name: " in the YAML file (Defaults to "Player1")

 You should now be able to receive and send items.
 You'll need to do these steps every time you want to reconnect.
 After selecting the script once you can instead use `File > Recent Scripts`.
-It is safe to do most things if the client is not connected but it is expected that the client is connected to make progress and prevent some soft locks.
+It is safe to do most things if the client is not connected (if manually patched) but it is expected that the client is connected to make progress and prevent some soft locks.
 If client gets disconnected try reconnecting/reloading as soon as able.
 It will be needed to be connected to receive items and for shop randomization; everything will re-sync when you reconnect.

 ## A Note to New Players of Brave Fencer Musashi